What happens at a naturalization ceremony?

 What is your current role and how long have you been at Securian Financial?

-I have been at Securian Financial for 18 years.
+I have been at Securian Financial for 21 years.
 I started in what is now the Enterprise Technology division as an application developer.
 Six years later, I moved over to the Client File Management team in the Group Division.
-Three years ago, I joined Corporate Compliance as an information compliance analyst primarily working to develop and maintain compliance requirements for social media initiatives throughout the enterprise, as well as educating associates regarding our social media policies and procedures.
+In 2016, I joined Corporate Compliance as an information compliance analyst primarily working to develop and maintain compliance requirements for social media initiatives throughout the enterprise, as well as educating associates regarding our social media policies and procedures.
+In 2020, I joined Human Resources as a consultant in the Diversity, Equity and Inclusion (DEI) Center of Excellence.